AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

     SERVER_URI='{{ coiote_server }}'
 ```

-0. Endpoint name (it will also be used as an DTLS Identity):
+0. Endpoint name (it will also be used as an DTLS Identity, this is the **Key identity** field on the server):
 ```
     ENDPOINT_NAME='<your endpoint name>'
 ```